BlockchainNL/Simple-dApp/README.md

 # Simple-dApp

-A simple transaction dApp for ERC20 tokens.
+A simple auction transaction dApp for ERC20 tokens.